DataSF/datasf.github.io/blog/_posts/2016-11-07-serve-your-city-be-our-neighborhood-services-engineer.md

 ## Skills we want

-We would love applicants who also have the following:Passion about improving government through open dataEnthusiasm about empowering use of dataAdvanced experience with front end developmentExperience with Feature Manipulation Engine (FME) from SAFE or similar ETL toolkits or frameworks
+We would love applicants who also have the following:

+* Passion about improving government through open data
+* Enthusiasm about empowering use of data
+* Advanced experience with front end development
+* Experience with Feature Manipulation Engine (FME) from SAFE or similar ETL toolkits or frameworks

 ## How to apply